SidOfc/browserino/README.md

 #                 engine_version: '537.75.14',
 #                 system_name: 'macintosh',
 #                 system_version: '10',
+#                 system_architecture: nil,
-#                 system_architecture: nil
+#                 bot_name: nil
 #               }
 ```

 It is now also possible to call methods to determine a specific OS or browser if it's supported, a `noMethodError` will be thrown otherwise
-The function uses the names of the `Browserino::Mapping.constants(true)` or `Browserino::PATTERNS[:browser].keys` output to identify wether or not to throw this exception.
+The function uses the names of the `Browserino::Mapping` constants and the `Browserino::PATTERNS` hashes `:browser` and `:bot` output to identify wether or not to throw this exception.
 Versions are also supported as an argument to the function, for operating systems versions could include a string, symbol or float / integer to indicate a version.
 _(examples given for windows, android and ios, for a full list of versions check the **maps** folder)_
 Browsers can also accept a float / integer to check for a specific version.